lynnpye/sl_triggers/extern/libraries/ostim/sl_triggers_function_library_ostim.md

 **Description**

-Sets $$ to true if the specified actor is in a OStim scene, false otherwise
+Returns: bool: true if the specified actor is in a OStim scene, false otherwise

 **Parameters**

-    actor: target Actor
+    Form: actor: target Actor

 **Example**